 My priority activities this year include the following:

-- Publish handbook (in Japanese with Asakura Shoten Publishing) of key expressions used writing research reports for publication in peer-reviewed English-language journals, with co-authors Masaharu Takahashi and Barbara J. Shwalb
+- Publish Handbook of English Expressions for Psychology Writing (with Asakura Shoten Publishing, Tokyo) of key expressions used writing research reports for publication in peer-reviewed English-language journals, with co-authors Masaharu Takahashi and Barbara J. Shwalb (in Japanese)

 - Serve as a bridge between Asian and American psychologists, for instance as the abstracts editor for the "Japanese Journal of Developmental Psychology" and the “Japanese Journal of Child Abuse & Neglect”